0 - 62 mph Time

 The SF90 Stradale’s twin-turbocharged V8 engine produces 769 horsepower and 590 lb-ft of torque on its own, but its three electric motors push its overall output to 986 hp.
 It’s able to reach speeds of 211 mph and go from 0 to 62 mph in just 2.6 seconds.
 The SF90 Stradale also holds the distinction of being able to travel up to 15.5 miles and reach speeds of up to 84 mph on electric power alone, courtesy of the power stored in the car’s 7.9-kWh lithium-ion battery.

 The small gap in speed is incredibly impressive considering the SF90 features a V8 engine and the LaFerrari uses a V12!
 It’s a testament to the incredible efficiency of Ferrari’s engineering.
-Either will sing on a track around Indianapolis or the highways of St. Louis.
+Either will sing on a track around Milwaukee or the highways of Indianapolis.

 The Ferrari SF90’s interior is an embrace of minimalism, with no physical buttons present on the dashboard — controls are operated via capacitive touch interfaces.
 All driving controls are located on the steering wheel itself.
 The instrument panel is also completely digital, displaying gauge readouts and navigation information on a 16-inch curved screen.
 The SF90 is also Ferrari’s first car with a head up display.

 Like the SF90, the LaFerrari’s interior is a minimalistic triumph, emphasizing that the car is built to perform above all else.
 It features a reconfigurable digital instrument panel as well as a steering wheel designed to have all driving controls close at hand.